Android-for-Python/Camera4Kivy/README.md

 ### Behavior: Android .jpg Orientation.

-Some third party image viewers will incorrectly display a .jpg as rotated by 90 degrees.
+Some image viewers (including Kivy Image widget) will incorrectly display a .jpg as rotated by 90 degrees.
 This occurs if the capture preview orientation is not the same as the device orientation, and the third party viewer does not use the Exif metadata.

 ### Behavior: Android connect_camera during on_start()